RundizBones/ModuleAdmin/.wiki/module-folder-structure-for-rdbadmin.md

  * ModuleAdmin.php

 ## Plugins folder
-This folder is for store any plugins that can be hook into any actions, filters.
+This folder is for store any plugins that can be hook into any actions, alters.
 Each of plugin must has its own folder and PHP file.<br>
 For example, You have more than one plugins in a single module and their names are **UserHooks**, **SettingHooks**.<br>
 The PHP file of each plugin should be **UserHooks/UserHooks.php**, **SettingHooks/SettingHooks.php**.